-- An odd-numbered cache line may be in cache A, cache C, in memory, or some combination of the above. - An even-numbered cache line may be in cache B, cache D, in memory, or some combination of the above. - 3.
-While the CPU core is interrogating one of its caches, 9 its other cache is not necessarily quiescent.
+- 1. An odd-numbered cache line may be in cache A, cache C, in memory, or some combination of the above. - An even-numbered cache line may be in cache B, cache D, in memory, or some combination of the above. - 3.
+While the CPU core is interrogating one of its caches,9 its other cache is not necessarily quiescent.
 This other cache may instead be responding to an invalidation request, writing back a dirty cache line, processing elements in the CPU's memory-access queue, and so on. - 4.
-Each cache has queues of operations that need to be applied to that cache in order to maintain the required coherence and ordering properties. - 5.
-These queues are not necessarily flushed by loads from or stores to cache lines affected by entries in those queues.
+Each cache has queues of operations that need to be applied to that cache in order to maintain the required coherence and ordering properties.